ankitchouhan119/finTrack/README.md

 1. **ReactJS:** Frontend framework for building a dynamic user interface.
 2. **Ant Design:** A UI components library for building modern, responsive layouts.
-1. **Firebase:** Backend-as-a-Service for authentication and Firestore database.
+3. **Firebase:** Backend-as-a-Service used for authentication and Firestore database management.
-2. **Node.js:** Used for API and server-side logic.
+4. **Node.js & Express.js:** Server-side runtime and framework for building RESTful APIs and backend logic
-3. **Papa Parse:** Library for CSV parsing to handle transaction imports and exports.
+5. **Papa Parse:** Library for CSV parsing to handle transaction imports and exports.
+6. **Docker:** Containerization platform used to package and run applications consistently across environments.
+5. **Kubernetes:** Container orchestration platform for deploying and managing frontend services.
+5. **AWS (EC2):** Cloud infrastructure used to host Kubernetes (k3s) and application services.
+5. **Vercel:** Platform for hosting and deploying the React frontend (CI/CD enabled).
+5. **Render:** Platform for deploying and hosting the backend Node.js service.

 ## Contributing